False Cape State Park (FC)

 Tap for an urgent park message.

 Nestled between Back Bay and the Atlantic Ocean, False Cape State Park is one of the last remaining undeveloped areas along the Atlantic coast.
 As the former home of Native Americans, the historic Wash Woods community and a Coast Guard life saving station, False Cape honors the hardy souls who made a living from the sea.
 The park offers an opportunity to experience nature in a unique, primitive setting.
 Be prepared for weather conditions.
 Bring plenty of water, sunscreen and insect repellent.
 False Cape features guided kayak trips, primitive camping, interpretive programs, hiking and biking trails, and six miles of pristine Atlantic Ocean beach.
 The park is accessible only by foot, bicycle, beach transport, tram or boat.
 There is no public vehicular access.
 Tram transportation is available April 1 through Oct.
 31 through Back Bay National Wildlife Refuge, where there is an entrance fee.
 Between Nov.
-1 and March 31, access to the park is restricted to hiking or biking along the beach, by boat or by the park's beach transporter.
+1 and March 31, access to the park is restricted to hiking or biking along the beach, by boat or by the park's beach transporter, the Terra-Gator.
 To make reservations for the beach transporter, call 800-933-7275.

 4001 Sandpiper Rd., Virginia Beach, VA 23456